TimHopg/42-inception/README.md

 [] Configure your domain name to point to your local IP address. `<login>.42.fr` (`thopgood.42.fr`).
 [] `latest` tag is prohibited.
 [] No Passwords in Dockerfiles.
-[] Use a `.env` file to store environment variables.
+[] Use a `.env` file to store environment variables (non-sensitive).
-[] User Docker secrets to store any confidential information [] NGINX container is the sole entry point into your infrastructure via port 443, using TLS v1.2 or v.1.3 protocol.
+[] Use Docker secrets to store confidential information (passwords, keys).
+[] NGINX container is the sole entry point into your infrastructure via port 443, using TLS v1.2 or v1.3 protocol.

 ## Potential Issues